AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops_alternate.md

 and corresponding folders downloads, downloads2, downloads3, downloads4, downloadsN This will help us copy some portion for research / testing.
 But, we may want to merge everything together at the end.

-If you are keeping results in a new folders,
-Example, report5,and downloads5,

-Make sure you make necessary updates in the script as well,
+If you are keeping APKs in a new folder (eg. downloads5), make sure you make necessary updates in the script as well.

 ```python
 if sha256 not in downLoadedApks: # If the file has not been downloaded, download it. # Get the API key from Androzoo.